 This capital city of the province of Ontario is incredibly diverse (half of the 2.8 million residents were born outside of Canada), and because of that, visitors are afforded many wonderful dining options, exciting urban happenings and neighborhoods to explore.

-What to do: Highlights for families include Casa Loma (yes, there’s a real castle in Toronto!), Royal Ontario Museum, Toronto Botanical Garden, the Hockey Hall of Fame and Ontario Science Center.
+What to do: Check out this post with some super fun things to do when you visit Toronto.
+Highlights for families include Casa Loma (yes, there’s a real castle in Toronto!), Royal Ontario Museum, Toronto Botanical Garden, the Hockey Hall of Fame and Ontario Science Center.
 Thrill-seekers will love getting strapped into a harness to walk around the top of the CN Tower on the outside, 116 stories high.
 Take your family on a long bike ride (you can rent electric bikes to make it easier) along the Don River Valley to enjoy Toronto’s green spaces.
 Hop on the 501 “Red Rocket” old-fashioned streetcar along Queen Street through one of T-town’s notable neighborhoods—Leslieville, Riverside, Queen West, Parkdale or Roncesvalles.

 You’ll definitely want to take a ferry or boat over to Toronto Island for leisurely strolling around, biking, kayaking or frolicking at the beach—bring a picnic or a blanket to indulge in some downtime.
 Visit Centreville Amusement Park and Far Enough Farm while here (only open during the summer) if you have small kids in tow.